-Many companies spend a lot of time, effort, and money trying to maintain high standards for the environment, health, and safety (EHS).
+Many companies, including probably yours, spend a lot of time, effort, and money trying to maintain high standards for the environment, health, and safety (EHS).
+And rightly so.

-And this often involves an EHS training component, as it should.
+And those EHS often involve an EHS training component, as it should.

 First, let’s deal with some common questions.